First Dogs of U.S. Presidents

 President Franklin D. Roosevelt shares a quiet moment with his Scottish Terrier, Fala, in the White House Study

 President Franklin D. Roosevelt shares a quiet moment with his Scottish Terrier, Fala, in the White House Study.
 FDR Library.
-Public Domain
+Public domain

 A sad puppy sits beside a crate labeled for President Harry S. Truman at the White House, with the name "Feller" visible on the open door.

 Feller, a cocker spaniel gifted to President Harry S. Truman.
 Who declined to keep him.
 The U.S. National Archives.
-Public Domain
+Public domain

 Harry S. Truman, famously less sentimental, once remarked, “If you want a friend in Washington, get a dog”.
 Ironically, he did have dogs, though they were mostly gifts, returned or rehomed.
 The quote stuck, and Truman became an unwitting advocate for canine companionship.